 It’s helpful to know how many total lists you have and what those lists are.
 It’s a good idea to keep your lists in view so none of them escape your attention.

 Recommended Datablock: Number

 Are these metrics similar to the ones you’re tracking?
 If not, you should get started.
 By monitoring these ten metrics, you’ll be able to optimize your list growth, your email engagement and your email segmentation efforts — 3 key processes every email marketer should master.

 But, they also aren’t the only things you should optimize.
 Over the last few months, we’ve collected 100s of suggestions from marketers on how to improve your email marketing results.

 Here’s a list of suggestions when you’re ready to take it to the next level:

 If you want to dig deeper into your data, Datablocks can help.
-As a Databox user, you can create custom dashboards from Datablocks.
+As a Databox user, you can create custom dashboard reports from Datablocks.
 These Datablocks are customizable and resizable so you can quickly visualize your data.
 Check out how they work in the video below.

-Or if you want to quickly view all these metrics, you can start with one of our already-assembled Databoard templates.
+Or if you want to quickly view all these metrics in our custom dashboard software, you can start with one of our already-assembled Databoard templates.
 You can set up a Databoard with your MailChimp metrics with this free template:

 Need a quick performance update on your most important MailChimp KPIs?
 Set Databox Scorecards and receive alerts on your KPIs through email, mobile push notification, and/or Slack.